2 ERP gantries along PIE to be activated in the evening from Feb 20

 In a news release on Monday (Feb 13), LTA explained that traffic conditions along the east-bound PIE during the evening peak hours have deteriorated in recent years.

-“In particular, east-bound PIE near Adam Road and Mount Pleasant have experienced heavy congestion, with traffic speeds significantly below the optimal range of 45km/h-65km/h, going in fact below 40km/h,” said LTA.
+“In particular, east-bound PIE near Adam Road and Mount Pleasant have experienced heavy congestion, with traffic speeds significantly below the optimal range of 45kmh to 65kmh, going in fact below 40kmh,” said LTA.

-The LTA also announced that ERP rates at two gantries along the north-bound Central Expressway (CTE) will go up by S$1 during the evening peak hour, between 6pm and 8pm.
+The LTA also announced that ERP rates at two gantries along the north-bound Central Expressway (CTE) will go up by S$1 during the evening peak period between 6pm and 8pm.

-The revised rates at the gantries - both after the PIE - also take effect on Feb 20.
+The revised rates at the gantries - both after the PIE - also take effect next Monday.

 Meanwhile, works have started to prepare for the activation of an ERP gantry at the Tampines slip road into KPE (ECP), just before the tunnel entrance of the Kallang-Paya Lebar Expressway (KPE).